Vegetable Tortellini Soup

 • Diced carrots

-• Dried Italian seasoning – I’ve also made with just dried oregano, too.
+• Dried Italian seasoning – I’ve also made it with dried oregano.

 • Crushed red pepper